deconstructionalism/vimeo-enhanced-360-player/README.md

 Contributions to the Vimeo Enhanced 360 Player are welcome!
 If you have any bug reports, feature requests, or suggestions, please open an issue on the [GitHub repository](https://github.com/deconstructionalism/vimeo-no-code-video-player/issues).

 If you would like to contribute code, please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the existing code style and is well-documented.

-## License

-This project is licensed under the [MIT License](https://github.com/deconstructionalism/vimeo-no-code-video-player/blob/main/LICENSE).
-Feel free to use, modify, and distribute this library as per the terms of the license.

-## Acknowledgments

-The Vimeo Enhanced 360 Player is inspired by the [Vimeo Player API](https://github.com/vimeo/player.js) and aims to simplify the integration of Vimeo videos into websites without requiring any coding knowledge.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [deconstructionalism@gmail.com](mailto:deconstructionalism@gmail.com).